sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 isomorphic to the sandpile group.

-The *complete linear system* for a divisor `D`, denoted `|D|`, is the collection of effective divisors linearly equivalent to `D.`
+The *complete linear system* for a divisor `D`, denoted `|D|`, is the collection of effective divisors linearly equivalent to `D`.

 Riemann-Roch
 ~~~~~~~~~~~~